What is Herd Mentality in Your Customer Experience Strategy?

 But that’s not really a surprise.
 Think about the top 5% of companies when it comes to customer experience.
 Which brands are cited consistently?
 Which brands does everyone want to be like?
 Amazon, Zappos, Apple, Nordstrom, Starbucks, The Ritz-Carlton, Disney, Harley-Davidson, Nike, etc. Good for them!
 Bad for you!
 That experience works for them, for their culture and for their customers.
 Design your own culture and your own customer experience strategy – based on what your employees and your customers want, respectively.

-For those 95%, what happens to innovation?
+For that 95%, what happens to innovation?
 What happens to greatness, in general?
 What happens to a differentiated or delightful customer experience?
 That all goes away.

 Seth Godin stated: You cannot be remarkable by following someone else who’s remarkable.